Inpatient vs Outpatient drug rehab

 7. Transition Challenges:

-• Transitioning from inpatient to outpatient care can be challenging, as individuals must adjust to increased autonomy and the potential triggers present in their home environment.
+• Transitioning from the highly structured environment of inpatient care to the more independent setting of outpatient care can be difficult.
+Individuals may struggle with increased autonomy and the return of potential triggers in their home environment.

 8. Less Community Integration: